weareyipyip/charon/README.md

 - Sessions are managed by a session store behaviour with a default implementation using Redis / Valkey.
 - Flexible configuration that does not (have to) depend on the application environment.
 - Small number of dependencies.
-- Built-in `:telemetry` integration for monitoring session lifecycle events.
+- Built-in `:telemetry` integration for monitoring session lifecycle and token verification events.

 ## Child packages